albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Trying to create an instance of such class does not make sense.

-Such classes should have `private` constructor to prevent others from initialising them by mistake.
+Such classes should have a `private` constructor to prevent others from initialising them by mistake.
 This pattern is also mentioned in the [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) book as [Item 4: Enforce noninstantiability with a private constructor](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch2.xhtml#lev4).

+Java is a **general purpose programming language** that supports, [procedural programming](https://en.wikipedia.org/wiki/Procedural_programming) style, [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) style and also [functional programming](https://en.wikipedia.org/wiki/Functional_programming) style.
+Static constructs fall in the procedural programming style and as such does not interact with objects.

 ## Mutable and immutable